Get started

 Once Quickstart is live, the next phase is to harden the workflow.
 That usually means refining the step sequence, improving qualification prompts, adding more integrations, and testing additional real execution cases.

-If you are ready to continue building, go deeper into configuration inside app.orcapulse.ai.
+If you want to continue inside the product, go deeper into configuration inside app.orcapulse.ai.
 If you need the high-level architecture again, revisit Platform Overview.